-Seafood Scotland has said the trade show Seafood North America, held in in Boston, Massachusetts earlier this week presented an “unmissable opportunity” to promote Scottish produce to North American consumers.
+Seafood Scotland has said the trade show Seafood North America, held in Boston, Massachusetts earlier this week presented an “unmissable opportunity” to promote Scottish produce to North American consumers.

 Seafood North America (SENA), which took place across 12-14 March, is one of the world’s leading trade shows for the sector and the biggest in its region, attracting thousands of buyers and suppliers from around the world.

 Seafood Scotland hosted 10 Scottish companies on its Scottish pavilion with a further eight attending the event, all there to meet buyers face-to-face and capitalise on the commercial opportunities in the North American market.
 Those attending represented businesses from across the seafood sector including aquaculture, pelagic, white fish and shellfish organisations, looking to maximise opportunities for the industry.

 Adam Wing, Head of Trade Marketing for UK, Americas & New Markets said: “SENA gives us an unmissable opportunity to showcase Scottish seafood to buyers, media and key industry leaders at this renowned event.
 We know the buyers, and we understand the market and the commercial opportunities in North America.
 Our team brought buyers together with Scottish companies to help open the door for new contracts and routes to market.”